-4.2.2 Non-Tenure-Track Research Faculty Rank
+4.1.2 Research Faculty

-Non-tenure-track research faculty are hired to conduct research.
+The primary responsibility of NTT research faculty is to conduct research.
 They generally are not expected to engage in teaching or perform public, institutional, or disciplinary service as a condition of their employment.
 However, teaching or service activities may be included as part of their effort, depending on the needs of the department and the skills and desires of the faculty member.
-As described in Section 4.3, a complete and thorough documentation of the NTT research faculty's responsibilities and workload distribution, including any responsibility to obtain external funding, will be provided by the hiring unit to the faculty member at the time of initial appointment and updated each time the faculty member is reappointed.